-- of natural lighting and ventilation, use of solar power, sustainable sourcing of local construction materials, use of environmentally-friendly construction materials) - solid waste management, including measures to reduce, reuse and recycle wastes - liquid waste management, including installation of a sewage treatment system that is appropriate for the size of the development and its location - erosion and sediment control measures - proper use and storage of chemicals and other hazardous substances (e.g. fertilisers, pesticides) - building set-back and design solutions that reduce the vulnerability of the project to environmental hazards and natural disasters - green procurement practices e.g. purchase of non-toxic, biodegradable, organic cleaning and garden maintenance products; use of reusable cups, plates and utensils, or banana and breadfruit leaves and coconut shells for serving food - creation of new economic opportunities for local communities that are sensitive to community development aspirations - social impact management, which may cover specialised matters such as a benefit sharing agreement, resettlement plan, in-migration management plan, climate change adaptation plan, and which should be developed by a social impact assessment specialist - a grievance redress mechanism, which is made operational before a project starts, is accessible to all stakeholders, and includes a method for screening and
+- protection of key habitats e.g. mangroves, seagrass beds, coral reefs - energy and water conservation measures - green building design (especially for large resorts, e.g. installation of energy and water efficient appliances, use of natural lighting and ventilation, use of solar power, sustainable sourcing of local construction materials, use of environmentally-friendly construction materials) - solid waste management, including measures to reduce, reuse and recycle wastes - liquid waste management, including installation of a sewage treatment system that is appropriate for the size of the development and its location - · erosion and sediment control measures - proper use and storage of chemicals and other hazardous substances (e.g. fertilisers, pesticides) - building set-back and design solutions that reduce the vulnerability of the project to environmental hazards and natural disasters - green procurement practices e.g. purchase of non-toxic, biodegradable, organic cleaning and garden maintenance products; use of reusable cups, plates and utensils, or banana and breadfruit leaves and coconut shells for serving food - creation of new economic opportunities for local communities that are sensitive to community development aspirations - social impact management, which may cover specialised matters such as a benefit sharing agreement, resettlement plan, in-migration management plan, climate change adaptation plan, and which should be developed by a social impact assessment specialist - a grievance redress mechanism, which is made operational before a project starts, is accessible to all stakeholders, and includes a method for screening and prioritising complaints